If you make a purchase via a link on this site, Card Making Circle may receive a small commission on the transaction - at no added cost to you.

 So let’s look at some of the most popular options and make some comparisons so you can make up your own mind what's right for you...

 This is my main go to glue as you can use it for almost anything!

 It dries clear and although it sticks strongly there is enough time to make small adjustments (wriggle room!).

-Tombow, a silicone based glue has a narrow tip for precise gluing and a broad tip for smearing.
-It is economical as you only need a small amount.
+Tombow Mono or Nuvo Deluxe Adhesive both have a narrow tip for precise gluing.
+They are economical as you only need a small amount.

 Tape runners are easy and quick to use.
 The runner is a roll of adhesive tape encased into a plastic shell that fits neatly into your hand.

 They can be permanent or repositionable.
 Some are available with refills.